 - Guidance for International Students

-- Exchange Scholars - to be eligible, you must be enrolled at an institution that has a formal exchange program with Yale.
+- The Exchange Scholar Program: to be eligible for this program, you must be enrolled at an institution that has a formal exchange program with Yale.
 Exchange Scholars may enroll in courses or participate in research at Yale.

-- Visiting Assistants in Research (VAR) - if you are an advanced graduate student currently enrolled at another institution and wish to pursue full-time dissertation research at Yale, you may qualify for the VAR program.
+- The Visiting Assistant in Research (VAR) Program: if you are an advanced graduate student currently enrolled at another institution and wish to pursue full-time dissertation research at Yale, you may qualify for the VAR program.
 VARs are not eligible to enroll in courses.

-- Visiting Students - if you have a bachelor’s degree, you may apply to take courses at Yale, with the permission of the program.
+- The Visiting Student Program: if you have a bachelor’s degree, you may apply to take courses at Yale with the permission of the program.